 The Product Life Cycle

-Marketing innovations go though an S-Curve.
-You start by spending big but don’t get a lot of sales impact (introduction).
-Your finance and sales team moan at you.
+Marketing innovations go through an S-Curve.
+You start by spending big but don’t get a lot of sales (introduction).
+Your finance team moan at you.
 They tell you, it’s a dud.
 Your profit and loss is more of the latter than the former.

 Then, it peaks.
 You coast along enjoying the fruits of your hard work (maturity).
 You keep your agencies happy with light brand refreshes and updates.